ldoroni/Sphana/docs/Sphana.Database/IMPLEMENTATION_COMPLETE.md

 - `GnnRankerModelTests.Constructor_Should_Initialize_With_Valid_Parameters`
 - `RelationExtractionModelTests.Constructor_Should_Initialize_With_Valid_Parameters`

-These will pass once the Python `sphana-trainer` exports the ONNX models to `models/` directory.
+These will pass once the Python `sphana_trainer` exports the ONNX models to `models/` directory.

 ---